hlindberg/misc-puppet-docs/honeydew/honeydew-explore.md

 | transition  | Action               |
 | -           | Process              |

+The term `Plan` was later changed to `Actor` - this document has not been updated with that change in terminology.
+Also changed in later examples is a more puppet like syntax where all variables use a $prefix.

 The two main concepts are `Plan` and `Process`.
 A `Plan` corresponds to an executable computer program, and a `Process` corresponds to an instance of an executing `Plan`.